 Prior to joining Development Guild DDI, Tara worked at Tufts University’s Fletcher School of Law and Diplomacy where over six years she took on increasing levels of responsibility most recently serving as the Director of The Fletcher Fund.
 In addition, Tara worked in advancement at Wellesley College and began her career as a real estate agent in Boston.
 She earned her degree in History and Women’s Studies at Skidmore College.
 A native of Vermont and now calling Jamaica Plain home, Tara enjoys time outdoors be it a walk around the Jamaica Pond with her son or something a bit more adventurous (her favorite recent trip was a safari in Tanzania).

 Tracy holds a Bachelor’s Degree in History from Gettysburg College and is passionate about issues of social justice.
-She enjoys spending time with her family, gardening, and summers on Cape Cod.

 Victoria is our Motivator-in-Chief, partnering with clients and with colleagues to keep a fresh perspective on fundraising and achieve ambitious goals.
 A senior leader at Development Guild DDI and a veteran of the field, Victoria serves as our Executive Vice President and Fundraising Practice Leader designing and directing organizational strategy, fundraising and executive search engagements, with particular focus on campaigns and major gift initiatives, systems design, and the build out of complex fundraising teams and practices.